mykelalvis/FT/Traveller/WORKING/Book 1.md

 level 1 in his or her service.
 A character may attempt to acquire a commission once per term of service until successful, with the exception that a draftee may not attempt to acquire a commission in the first term of service.
-In the same term of service that a commission is received and in each sub- sequent term of service, a character may attempt to be promoted.
+In the same term of service that a commission is received and in each sub-sequent term of service, a character may attempt to be promoted.
 Each service has a promotion number and DMs affecting that promotion throw.
 If a promotion is achieved, the character advances to the next higher rank in the service.
-A charac- ter is eligible for one promotion per term of service.
+A charac-ter is eligible for one promotion per term of service.
 Commissions and promotions are not available in the Scout Service or in the Other Service.
 Skills and Training: During each term of service, a character has the opportunity